 We are so used to how politics are now.
 We forget what a brave thing politics was on that day.
 Those who signed the Declaration of Independence signed onto a philosophy that changed the world.
 They also signed a document that made them traitors in the eyes the British Crown.
 Many of those men were, until that day, respected and accepted in high British culture.
 They knew that they would never be accepted again.

 Some of the signers would be imprisoned by the British.
 Some would have their estates destroyed.
 Others would die broke.
 Some would have great success after the war and hold high office, even the Presidency.
+None of them made money from their beliefs.
+Not a one of them.
+Factor that in with the politics of today, when even someone who seems righteous like Nikki Haley, has "consulting fees" to deal with.
+The Founding Fathers would have thought the whole lot of today a bunch of crooks.

 However, on that hot day in July in 1776, standing for liberty was not something those men did for the money or for personal interest.
 They were devoted to serving the greater good.
 They embraced the idea that the people, not the government were ultimately in charge.
 They embraced the idea that the people were in charge because their Creator, God, gave them certain rights.
 In an age where it was thought God gave the King his power, contending that God gave the people power, and that no government could take those rights from the people was thought by some to be incredible.
 Think on it for a moment.
 Those men in Philadelphia committed themselves to the principle that no man, even a King, could take away certain rights from the people.
 Those rights came from God, and no man could touch them.
 (As a side note, when people talk about taking God out of public discourse in the United States, I wonder if they realize that they use a right that our founders said was from God.)